Changing Your Benefits

 How to Make a Change

-If you experience a qualified life event, contact your Graduate Medical Education (GME) office to make changes to your benefits.
+If you experience a qualified life event, review step-by-step instructions [PDF] to make changes to your benefits.